Mikaela/mikaela.github.io/pages/about.markdown

 *I am asexual and possibly relationship anarchist, but it will be seen...*

-I used to define myself as poly-curios (not sure if poly or not) and demiromantic (the ace of diamonds playing card is their symbol shared by demisexuals) which means only forming romantic attraction after forming close emotional bond with the person
+I used to define myself as poly-curiuos (wondering if I am poly (capable of having simultaneous close romantic relationships with two or more people) or not) and demiromantic (the ace of diamonds playing card is their symbol shared by demisexuals) which means only forming romantic attraction after forming close emotional bond with the person

 At some point I started wondering does touching and caring have to be limited into relationship and found